MaartenGr/BERTopic/docs/getting started/visualization/visualization.md

 <iframe src="hierarchy.html" style="width:1000px; height: 680px; border: 0px;""></iframe>

+!!! note
     Do note that this is not the actual procedure of `.reduce_topics()` when `nr_topics` is set to auto since HDBSCAN is used to automatically extract topics.
 The visualization above closely resembles the actual procedure of `.reduce_topics()` when any number of `nr_topics` is selected.

 ## **Visualize Terms**
 We can visualize the selected terms for a few topics by creating bar charts out of the c-TF-IDF scores